nagilum/TaskWrapper/readme.md

 	});
 ```

 This will run the function `RunMe` every 10 seconds, not at register, in a separate thread, and each time before it runs, the verify function will be called.
 This allows you to override the run and postpone it.
-This verify function postpones the run if the day-of-week is not friday.
+This verify function postpones the run by one hour if the day-of-week is not friday.